legend80s/es5-validator/README.md

 # es5-validator

-Validate JS source code against ES5 before shipping to production to make your code safe on iOS 9, iOS 10 or other ES6+ incompatible platforms.
+> Validate JS source code against ES5 and report possible syntax errors before shipping to production to make your code safe on iOS 9, iOS 10 or other ES6+ incompatible platforms.

+The earlier you find ES5 incompatibility errors, the earlier you can fix them.

 ## Use